 Many new algaepreneurs want to start algae farms and indoor algae biomanufacturing facilities to grow algae for various co-products but lack financing.
-Due to the high costs of cultivation, harvesting and extraction for a start-up company NAA facilitates an Algae Production Incubator Program a collaboration between academia, private industry and potential equipment donations.
+Due to the high costs of cultivation, harvesting and extraction for a start-up company NAA facilitates an Algae Production Incubator Program in collaboration between academia, private industry and equipment manufacturers.

 Our algae production incubator program matches the needs of a new algae start-up company with potential

-non-arable land, empty greenhouses and commercial buildings, a source of water and CO2, nutrients and collaboration between qualified host companies and academia that can meet their needs.
-Instead of taking on debt and risk day one leasing or purchasing real estate, purchasing harvesting and extraction equipment, new algae start-up companies can lower risk and have a better opportunity of being successful.
-NAA facilitates some donations of commercial cultivation and harvesting equipment needed to use and negotiates preferential pricing on materials and equipment needed.
+non-arable land, empty greenhouses, commercial buildings, sources of water and CO2, nutrients and collaboration between qualified the host company and academia that can meet their start-up needs.
+Instead of taking on a lot of debt and risk day one leasing or purchasing real estate, purchasing harvesting and extraction equipment, new algae start-up companies lower risk and have a better opportunity of being successful.

 Benefits to the Algaepreneur

-Initial start-up costs (i.e., land, greenhouse, commercial building, water, CO2, are provided in exchange for a small equity a minority equity give up to the host company/owner.
+Initial start-up costs (i.e., land, greenhouse, commercial building, water, CO2, are provided in exchange for a minority equity give up to the host company/owner.

 Benefits to Academia - Job Training

 Students receive hands on training in a commercial environment